 They might be big and scary, but student loan statements are something that you definitely should not hide from.
 Go through your emails, online accounts, and paperwork, and make sure you know what you’re up against.
 The prospect of paying off student loans will seem a little less scary if you make a game plan.
 Once you figure out how much you need to pay per month, you should make yourself a budget.
 Talk with your parents about payment help if you need to; just make sure it gets done.
 It can certainly be a challenge, but try to start your post-graduate life with sound financial responsibility!

 2. Update your resume

 Take a look at your resume, and edit it!
-Make sure that all of your relevant information is up-to-date and looking good.
+Make sure that all of your relevant information is up-to-date and looks good.
 Include educational achievements, work history, and skills that you have.
-When you have the nuts and bolts in there, remember that formatting is also important.
+Remember that formatting is also essential when you have the nuts and bolts in there.
 An organized, clean-looking resume will be taken more seriously when you start applying for jobs.
-And if you find yourself with a new-found sense of free time after you graduate, use that time productively to gain more experiences you can add to your resume!
+And if you find yourself with a newfound sense of free time after you graduate, use that time productively to gain more experiences you can add to your resume!

 3. Start job hunting

 It’s okay if your first post-college job isn’t the exact career you’re after.
 It’s no secret that the job market is rough, so just remember that any job is better than no job.
 Maybe you can’t land your dream job just yet, but save money in the meantime by doing some kind of work.
 Once you have a gig landed, you can continue to seek out job openings that are more related to your degree and your interests.